ThePorgs/Exegol-docs/source/index.rst

 The Exegol project
 ------------------

 Exegol is many things in one.
-Try it, and you'll stop using your old, unstable and risky environment, no more Kali Linux as host or single VM.
+Try it, and you'll stop using your old, unstable and risky environment, no more monolithic system that gets messier, buggier and more at risk with time.

 * :doc:`Python wrapper <the-exegol-project/python-wrapper>`: makes everyone's life easier.
 This entrypoint to the whole Exegol project handles all docker and git operations so you don't have to. **Now's the time to have a clean environment** with one Docker container per engagement without the effort.
 Exegol handles multiple images and multiple containers.
 GUI apps, Wi-Fi, USB accessories, volume mounting and many more features are supported and easier to use than ever.
 * :doc:`Docker images <the-exegol-project/docker-images>`: a set of pre-built docker images and dockerfiles that include a neat choice of tools, zsh plugins for power users, pre-filled history ready to use with environment variables, awesome resources, custom configs and many more.
 Images can either be built locally or pulled from the official Dockerhub registry.